Reflective modular forms on lattices of prime level: Introduction

+Twelve of the above lattices appeared in \cite[Theorem 6.7]{Sch17} and Scheithauer constructed reflective modular forms of singular weight on them.
+When $M$ is of level one (i.e. unimodular), it is well-known that $M$ is reflective if the signature takes $(10,2)$, $(18,2)$ or $(26,2)$.
+By \cite{Ma17}, a lattice of signature $(n,2)$ is never reflective if $n > 26$.
+Thus there are exactly $3$ reflective unimodular lattices and the corresponding reflective modular forms are unique.

 We explain the main idea of the proof.
 Combining the arguments in \cite{Sch06, Dit18} and the Jacobi forms approach introduced in \cite{Wan18, Wan19} together, we are able to prove that every lattice not in the above list is not reflective.
-We use the quasi pull-back trick in \cite{GHS07} and the lifting from scalar-valued $\SL_2(\ZZ)$-modular forms to vector-valued modular forms (see \cite{Sch06}) to construct reflective modular forms.
-Our method does not rely on tedious computations and is rather efficient.
-It is possible to use our approach to classify reflective modular forms on lattices of arbitrary level.
+We use the quasi pull-back trick in \cite{BKP98}, the lifting from scalar-valued $\SL_2(\ZZ)$-modular forms to modular forms for the Weil representation in \cite{Bor00} and the obstruction principle in \cite{Bor99} to construct reflective modular forms.

 This paper is organized as follows.
 In \S \ref{Sec:basic lemmas} we fix some notations and recall some known useful results about reflective modular forms.
-In \S \ref{Sec:Jacobi forms approach} we introduce the Jacobi forms approach to classify reflective modular forms. \S \ref{Sec:construction} is devoted to the construction of reflective modular forms.
+In \S \ref{Sec:Jacobi forms approach} we introduce the Jacobi forms approach. \S \ref{Sec:construction} is devoted to the construction of reflective modular forms.
 In \S \ref{Sec:proof} we prove our main theorem.
 In \S \ref{Sec:applications} we give some applications to the Kodaira dimension of orthogonal modular varieties.
 Two new examples of orthogonal modular varieties of Kodaira dimension $0$ and geometric genus $1$ are presented.
 We also explain how to determine the class number of the genus of a lattice using our approach.